adamnew123456/task-burrito/README.md

 - A **dependency** view which shows a directed graph of tasks connected by dependencies.
 Requires graphviz.

+- A **simple** view which is a basic version of plain, which renders the task metadata and notes in one list

 - A **plain** view which parses the file and re-assembles it for printing